jordanmack/nervos-ckb-node-dashboard/README.md

 This is a web-based dashboard for monitoring a Nervos CKB L1 node.
 This allows full node operators to monitor their local node using a friendly UI/UX instead of having to rely exclusively on the console.

-The current version is specifically designed to fit a 7" Raspberry Pi screen with a resolution of 800x480.
-It can be used with higher resolutions, but it is not responsive.
+The current version is specifically designed to fit a 5"-7" Raspberry Pi screen with a resolutions between 800x480 and 1280x720.
 Support for more resolutions may be added in the future.

 Note: This is not intended for use with a public node since it makes constant RPC requests and relies on methods which are not exposed on public nodes.